alextanhongpin/components-design/component-list.md

 + Wrapper

 ### Molecules
-Molecules are a group of atoms, usually for a specific purpose.
+Molecules are a group of atoms, usually meant to serve a specific purpose.
+They are made through recipes:

++ Card + DarkTheme = DarkCardTheme
 + Input + Label = InputWithLabel
 + Icon + Tooltip = IconWithTooltip
++ List + GridColumn = GridList